oasis-tcs/openc2-cn-apdev/cn-appdev-v1.0-cn01.md

 ## 2.1 Process Steps

+Figure 2-1 illustrates a process for the development of an Actuator Profile (AP) based on defining use cases, prototopying messages, and formalizing that material in a JADN information model.
+The process assumes a degree of iteration toward completion and its execution does not need to be strictly linear.

 > Note: inital draft graphic, to be refined as document develops

 ##### **Figure 2-1:  Actuator Profile Development Process**